 Fishing, boat building, and iron working are primarily male occupations, while weaving mats and marketing pottery are jobs for women.
 Both men and women engage in collecting and selling valuables from the sea, such as sea cucumbers.
 They are also farmers.
 The Pangutaran Sama grow rice, cassava, corn, ginger, sugar cane, bananas, and other tropical fruits.

-Sama settlements consist of densely clustered houses situated along well-protected stretches of shoreline.
-In some places, houses are built directly over the sea, but in other places, they are located along the beach front.
-If over the water, they are connected by planks or narrow bridges.
+Pangutaran Sama settlements comprise densely clustered houses along well-protected stretches of shoreline.
+In some places, they build their homes directly over the sea, but in other places, they locate them along the beachfront.
+If over the water, planks or narrow bridges connect them.
 Built on stilts one to three meters above the ground or high-water mark, houses usually have one rectangular room with an attached kitchen.

 Households are grouped into larger units called tumpuks (clusters), which are located near one another and are related by close kinship ties.
 Within the village, one household head is acknowledged as the tumpuk spokesman.
 In some instances, the tumpuks coincide with the parishes, whose members belong to a single mosque.

 The Pangutaran Sama are known for their traditional dances, songs, percussion and xylophone music, dyed mats and food covers, and wood carvings.
 Wood carvings for graves are especially ornate.

 They are an Islamic people group, following the Sunni traditions while mixing them with elements of animism.
 They believe that the spirits of the dead remain in the vicinity of their graves, requiring expressions of continued concern from the living.
 They have reported that some of these graves are the source of miracle working power.